brodycj/prettierx/docs/options.md

 ## Space after unary operator symbols

-Print spaces after unary operator symbols, except in the middle of combinations such as !!.
+Put spaces after unary operator symbols, except in the middle of combinations such as !!.
 Status: experimental, with limited testing.

 | Default | CLI Override        | API Override            |
 | ------- | ------------------- | ----------------------- |